The Nystagmus Network believes that our fundraisers should know what all their hard work funds.

 We would like to help fund a major multi-centre research project into finding out whether it is possible to prevent nystagmus developing in new-born infants.
 Several of our research partners believe prevention may be possible.
 The total cost of the project is estimated at over £200,000.

-We would also like to support research into the social and emotional aspects of nystagmus.
-This will help us secure funding to help combat some of the isolation adults with nystagmus tell us they experience.
+We would also like to support research into the social and emotional aspects of nystagmus and, in particular, help combat some of the isolation adults with nystagmus tell us they experience.